Designing protocols - 9.5 - Designing a complete protocol

 Stacked assetsUsing stacks, you can keep a plate on a magnetic block or thermal block while pipetting or dispensing.

-You can only use combinations of plates and base items which have a stack definition.
-Use
+You can only use combinations of lids and plates or plates and base items which have a stack

-Community to download stack definitions.
-If you cannot find what you need, contact reliance.
+definition.
+Use Community to download stack definitions.
+If you cannot find what you need,

 Deck